eclipxe13/captcha-local-resolver/README.md

 There are only 3 events:

-- `append` when a new captcha has been inserted to be solved.
+- `append` when a new captcha has been inserted.
 - `answer` when a captcha solution has been posted.
 - `remove` when a captcha solution has been removed.